is a proud member of the

 National Honor Flight Network

 Honor Flight Northern Colorado was founded in early 2008 as a member of the

 National Honor Flight Network.
 As an all volunteer venture,

-HFNC is a 501(c)3 non-profit organization with no salaries paid to board members.
+HFNC is a 501(c)3 non-profit organization with no salaries paid to board members or volunteers.
 All monies come through

 private donations and are used exclusively for our flights, events and various business expenses.
 Financial oversight

 is provided by The Community Foundation Serving Greeley and Weld County.

 Honor Flight Northern Colorado was founded by retired U S Army Col. Stan Cass.
 Stan immediately went to work to assemble a Board Of Officers who shared his vision and who would work tirelessly to accomplish the task.
 Each board member has responsibilities for specific needs for our operations.
 Though there have been a few changes in the board over our nine year existance, most of the original board remains in tact.
 With the exception of two, all board members themselves served in the armed forces.

 |Stan Cass (USA Ret)||Lee Seward (USAR)||Bill Woods (USA Ret)||Brad Hoops|

 |Ground Opps||Air Opps||Medical||Corporate Liaison|